o-tho/autograder/README.md

 ## Automatically grade MCQ exams using optical mark recognition

-Autograder allows you to automatically grade MCQ exams.
+`autograder` allows you to automatically grade MCQ exams.
 It is written in pure rust and runs both in the command line and the modern web browsers using wasm.

 ## Installation